FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 presumption is that the peer connects with some value for the EAP Identity, but without using a client certificate.
-The EAP server is then supposed to determine that the peer is requesting unauthenticated access, and take the approprate steps to limit authorization.
+The EAP server is then supposed to determine that the peer is requesting unauthenticated access, and take the appropriate steps to limit authorization.

 There appears to be no EAP peer or server implementations which support such access, since there is no defined way to perform any of the steps required.  i.e. to signal that this access is desired, and then limit access.

-TBD: The Wireless Broadband Alliance (WBA) has defined an unauthenticated EAP-TLS method, using a vendor-specific EAP type.
-Get link.
+The Wi-Fi Alliance has defined an unauthenticated EAP-TLS method, using a vendor-specific EAP type as part of HotSpot 2.0r2 {{HOTSPOT}}.
+However, there appears to be little or no deployments of this specification.

 EAP-NOOB {{RFC9140}} takes this process a step further.
 It defines both a way to signal that provisioning is desired, and also a way to